hockeyduck3/Progressive-Budget/README.md

 ## Questions

-If you have any questions, please open an issue or contact [hockeyduck3](https://github.com/hockeyduck3).
+If you have any questions, please open an issue or contact [LJ Spencer](https://github.com/hockeyduck3).